ToolJet/ToolJet/docs/versioned_docs/version-2.35.0/how-to/import-external-lib-js.md

 ### 2. Computation using MathJS

-Create another RunJS query utilizing the MathJS library for a calculation.
+- Create another *RunJS* query utilizing the MathJS library for a calculation.
+- In the code section of the query, add the following code:

 ```js
 return math.atan2(3, -3) / math.pi;
 ```

-Preview the output, or Run the query to see the result of the calculation.
+- Preview the output in the query manager or click **Run** in the query panel to see the result of the calculation.

 <div style={{textAlign: 'center'}}>
  <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/how-to/import-js/math-js-v2.png" alt="Use MathJs" />